tezos/tezos-mirror/docs/developer/proposal_testing.rst

 script will use the corresponding folder as the original folder, and will not import a new context.

+In case we opted for not snapshoting the Alpha protocol, we could batch steps 1--7 by respectively using the commands above, but omitting the name parameter ``d_007``.

+The script ``scripts/prepare_migration_test.sh`` receives an optional ``<block_hash>`` as the last argument which, if passed, will be used for the option ``--block <block_hash>`` to the ``./tezos-node snapshot import`` command when importing the context form Mainnet.

-After performing the steps 1--7 in the subsections above, the migration will be ready to be tested.
+After performing the steps 1--7, the migration will be ready to be tested.
 The next two subsections respectively detail how to run the migration on the sandbox and on a context imported from Mainnet.

 Run the migration on the sandbox